superDross/dotfiles/notes/web/tcp_udp.md

 Essentially acts as a vehicle for HTTP requests

 This protocol was designed to access an application over the network by specifying an ip address and port; allows one server to send a message to another server by specifying an IP and a port number.

+Connection is established and terminated using a handshake, which guarantee it reaches the destination in the original order without corruption.

+Packets are sent using sequence numbers and checksum fields for each packet, Acks are sent by the receiver to the sender.

+If the sender does not receive the correct response the packets will be resent.

 ### Pro